 With one brief exception, I have lived in this city since I was a toddler.
 I take my children to play in the same parks where I played as a child; we make our weekly excursion to the same children’s section of the same library I haunted as a girl (it hasn’t changed much since then).
 I went to college here, got married here, and can see one of my childhood homes from our front porch.

-This is a beautiful city, but I have learned that there is a sort of culture shock for people moving here from out-of-state: The annual Naked Bike Race.
+This is a beautiful city, but I have learned that there is a sort of culture shock for people moving here from elsewhere: The annual Naked Bike Race.
 The independent circus.
-The organized disorder of the Friday afternoon protests.
+The organized disorder of the Friday afternoon protests downtown.
 These can take some getting used to if you’re from a place where folks dress up from time to time and have a well-developed sense of propriety.